lsst/ip_diffim/doc/lsst.ip.diffim/code_notes.rst

 #################################

-This page is a collection of usage and code related notes about the image differencing implmentation.
+This page is a collection of usage and code related notes about the image differencing implementation.
 We do not summarise the Alard-Lupton (AL) [AL_1998]_ and Zackay, Ofek, Gal-Yam (ZOGY) [ZOGY2016]_ papers themselves here.